lancelot-c/rng-audit/README.md

 ℹ️ Verifiable Draws is using 64-bit numbers as a source of randomness, however each random word received from Chainlink is 256-bit so each random word is splitted into 4 numbers of 64-bit each and these 64-bit numbers are the ones being exported.
 This means that when you are exporting 1,000,000 values with this script, you are actually only exporting 250,000 random words from Chainlink.
 It is important to know this when setting the value for the `HOW_MANY` variable.
 The maximum value of `HOW_MANY` is therefore the value of [wordsCounter](https://sepolia.arbiscan.io/address/0xbbcd0c8dbdc112dd29af8c57ee8740bd9fee084b#readContract#F4) multiplied by 4.

+### Parallelization

+For faster execution, you can run several instances of this script in parallel with different `.env` values.

 ## Empirical testing on observed drawing outcomes

-We would like to collect the following 20 data sets:
+We would like to collect the following 20 datasets:

 | **Range** | **Positions** | **Replacement** | **Draws**      |
 |-----------|---------------|-----------------|----------------|